facelessuser/pymdown-extensions/docs/extensions/arithmatex.md

 The Arithmatex extension actually converts the dollar notation to a more reliable notation in the HTML.
 So the conversion is as follows: `#!tex $...$` --> `#!tex \(...\)` and `#!tex $$...$$` --> `#!tex \[...\]`.
 Keep this in mind when configuring MathJax for your document.

+Arithmatex requires you to provide the MathJax library and provide and configure it to your liking.
+The recommended way of including MathJax is to use the CDN.
+Below in this example, we are selecting the default `TeX-MML-AM_CHTML` configuration.
+This is what *this* documentation site is currently using.

 ```html
 <script src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-MML-AM_CHTML"></script>
 ```

+If you need to configure or tweak the settings further, make sure to load your configuration tweaks **before** you load the `MathJax.js` file.
+Below is an example of the configuration that we use to tweak the MathJax in this page.
+We include this snippet **before** we include `MathJax.js`.

 ```js
 window.MathJax = {